It Takes a Village -1-

 The same God who calls us to community also gives us the strength to break old mindsets.

-He gives us courage to open up.
+He gives us the courage to open up.

 He gives us eyes to see the people He’s placed around us.